Home page Bellringing Talks & lectures Fell walking Settle - Carlisle Metal sculpture Brickwork Journeys Ergonomics The rest Site map

 A few years later another development proposal for Chapel Green was successfully defeated.
 But then the Council planned to designate this whole swathe of open country as a Strategic Development Location, and despite huge opposition the planning inspector approved the plans.
 The indicative route of the road is shown on the map below, and much of the land either side will be covered with houses.

 When this area is built over, we will lose a well loved natural amenity (quite apart from the wider effect on the town of yet more over-development ).
-Future generations will not be able to enjoy what we have enjoyed since much of this lovely stretch of countryside will be lost under brick and tarmac, with no way of bringing it back.
-Some green space will remain between the houses and roads, but that cannot replace the tranquility that is there now.
+Future generations will not be able to enjoy what we have enjoyed since much of this lovely stretch of countryside will be lost, with no way of bringing it back.
+Some green space will remain between the houses and roads, but that cannot replace the tranquility and natural beauty that is there now.

 Surveyors at Chapel Green in May 2017